 Admission free of charge

-Together with the National Library of Ireland, the National Print Museum is reproducing this important suffrage poster from 1918.
+Together with the National Library of Ireland, the National Print Museum has reproduce and important suffrage poster.

-The poster hails from the NLI’s collection and will be printed letterpress on the Museum’s Vandercook press by graphic artist Mary Plunkett.
+The poster hails from the NLI’s collection and was printed letterpress on the Museum’s Vandercook press by graphic artist Mary Plunkett.

-The commemorative replica is made up of a limited edition of 500 posters that will be available in store and online from 16 May at €25 each.
+The commemorative replica is made up of a limited edition of 500 posters that are available in store and online from 16 May at €25 each.

 The project is being run in connection with the upcoming exhibition “Print, Protest and The Polls: The Irish women’s suffrage campaign and the power of print media”.
-The original poster will be on loan to the Museum throughout the exhibition period 17 May to 30 September.
+The original poster is on loan to the Museum throughout the exhibition period 17 May to 30 September.

 The paper is sponsored by Antalis and the plate by Flexographic Plate Plan.